amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-1-methods.md

 // Even more code
 ```

-You can imagine the code was copy-pasted.
-However, we now have reusable code.
-If we need to make changes, we only need to change the method body once.
-This is very helpful for maintainability.
+By calling `Greeting()` in multiple places, you avoid duplicating code and make your program easier to update.
+If you need to make a change, you only have to update the method body in one place.
+This is an example of code reuse and maintainability.

 **Example Video**